 - KU School of Medicine (KC and Wichita campuses) residents and fellows train at U.S. Department of Veterans Affairs medical centers in Kansas City, Mo., Leavenworth, Topeka and Wichita.
 The VA helps to fund the trainees who rotate to their sites, and this affiliation offers a unique patient population to our learners.

 - Leavenworth County is part of the Eastern Medical Education Network with Robert Haskins, M.D., a resident of Pittsburg, serving as the medical education director.
 The medical education director helps coordinate the School of Medicine's efforts to mentor, train and place physicians throughout Kansas.

 Strengthening the Health Care Workforce

-- 257 KU Medical Center graduates live and/or practice in Leavenworth County.
+- 273 KU Medical Center alumni live and/or practice in Leavenworth County.

 - 1 Leavenworth County physician received funding through the Kansas Bridging Plan, a loan-forgiveness program offered since 1991 to primary care medical residents who agree to practice in rural Kansas.

-- 284 enrollments in KU Medical Center continuing education courses and conferences by Leavenworth County health care professionals in Fiscal Year 2015.
+- 354 enrollments in KU Medical Center continuing education/professional development courses and conferences by Leavenworth County health care professionals in Fiscal Year 2015.
 Continuing education programming is offered by KU Medical Center's Continuing Education and Professional Development and KU AHECs.